znog77/mysql-pivot-sensor_data_example/README.md

 Anyway, if it may be useful to you, go ahead...

+This will generate a set of fake data corresponding to fake sensors at random locations (from the province I live in) to a local MySQL server, creating the DB and tables.
+Requires some python modules.

 	generate_data.py

-	Will generate a set of fake data corresponding to fake sensors at random locations (from the province I live in) to a local MySQL server, creating the DB and tables.
-Requires some python modules. generate_sensor_pivot_query.py
-	Will print the pivoting query to the console output, should run on any python installation. example_db.sql
+This one Will print the pivoting query to the console output, should run on any python installation.

+	generate_sensor_pivot_query.py

 In case you just want to use the DB run this one, instead of the python script.

+	example_db.sql

+Or just look at the query to make the pivot hapen:

+	pivot_sensor_data.sql

 Pivoting will turn something like this: